Bam40002/Bam40002/README.md

 Hello!

 My name is Bam4000.
-I'm writing stuff in c#. c and whatever else there is honestly.
-I just learn whatever I feel like at the moment
+Scorcher so good.
+I'm shackled by BYOND.
+Microsoft java (c#) is also something I can do.

+All self taught.
+I am a genius you see.

+Watchu burnt gurl?